vtex/react-csv-parse/README.md

 ### _Data split rules_

 * If the first character found is not alpha numeric, then it's a text delimiter.
-We'll then find the position of the second delimiter to grab the next charatcer that will be used as separator.
+We'll then find the position of the second delimiter to grab the next character that will be used as separator.

 * If not, the component will guess the separator by "saying" that if the amount of separators found is equal or above the `keys` length, then it will process the file.
 This does not guarantee a correct parsing but rather tries to add a second level of security.